-Teacher Cell Phone Hours
+Teacher Cell Phone Hours (Lower School)

+Each teacher is available by cell phone and through messaging.
 Families may reach out to team members regarding academic or school-related support and should receive a response within 1 work day if not on vacation or leave.
+Teachers are teaching throughout the day and may be unable to return calls during the school day.